RutgersCSSystems/fire-yolov5/README.md

 #### Running Remote Storage Experiments
 For remote storage experiments, we will use m510 with remote NVMe support.
 These nodes are easily available and quick to launch!
-We have already created a publically available cloudlab profile where one could launch two m510 NVMe nodes with NVMeOF setup across these nodes.
+We have already created a publically available CloudLab profile where one could launch two m510 NVMe nodes with NVMeOF setup across these nodes.

 Please follow the following steps:

 **1. Instantiating the nodes**

-(1) First, use the following CloudLab UTAH m510 nodes, which is easy to reserve and use.
+(1) First, use the following CloudLab UTAH m510 nodes, which are easy to reserve and use.
 Use the following profile:
 **Machine Node Name:** m510
 **Profile Name:** 2-NVMe-Nodes

-(2) Now, you would have to set up a filesystem and mount it.
+(2) Now, you must set up a filesystem and mount it.
 ```
 sudo mkfs.ext4 /dev/nvme0n1
 mkdir ~/ssd; sudo mount /dev/nvme0n1p1 ~/ssd